 However, it's always worth checking if they do actually need to retake.
 If they're thinking of retaking GCSEs to get a place in college, find out if they college will take them anyway - and check if they could retake the exams while studying for A-levels (or whatever qualification they decide to do next).

-If they're thinking of retaking A-levels to gain a university place, check if the university will accept them anyway, or if they can apply to another university through clearing - our guide to GCSE and A-level results has more information on this.
+If they're thinking of retaking A-levels to gain a university place, check if the university will accept them anyway, or if they can apply to another university through clearing - our guide to GCSE results and A-level results has more information on this.

 How do they retake?If your son or daughter is unhappy with their results, they should talk to their subject teacher first.
 The teacher will be able to say whether they think your teen could achieve a better grade.